-To date, APX has a total of 4.487 MWp rooftop solar projects operating or under development stage.
+To date, APX has a total of 4.4 MW of rooftop solar projects operating or under development stage.
 Notable operational PV solar systems are the 1.508MWp Rooftop PV Solar System at The Outlets @ Lipa for Lima Land, Inc. and the 0.832MWp Rooftop PV Solar System at the PANC Feedmill in Capas, Tarlac.